gwangmu/squashfused/README.md

 After installation, go to the directory `demo` and run `make do_demo`.

 ## Mechanism

+There are three classes of the main components: a systemd unit, the Podman hooks, and the stub executables.

 1. (systemd unit) Create a "server" that spawns a "delegate daemon" later when requested.
 1. (Podman `precreate` hook) Request the "server" to create a per-container "delegate daemon."